Introduction

 Where science is not locked in institutions but shared in stories.

-Information shapes well-being.
-It always has.
+Information shapes health, and it always has.

 But now, more than ever, we decide how it shapes it.